-- Rhubarb – is toxic to guinea pigs and avoid giving it to them even in moderation because it is rich in oxalic acid.
+- Rhubarb – It is toxic to guinea pigs.
+Avoid giving it to them even in moderation because it is rich in oxalic acid.

-- Icebergs lettuce – isn’t toxic but don’t give it to guinea pigs because it can cause them some health issues.
+- Icebergs lettuce – It isn’t toxic, but don’t give it to guinea pigs because it can cause them some health issues.
 It doesn’t have any nutritional value for guinea pigs and only can cause bloating or gas and diarrhea.

-- Potatoes – are toxic to guinea pigs.
-They are also rich in carbohydrates and calcium so guinea pigs shouldn’t eat them even from a nutritional standpoint.
+- Potatoes – These are toxic to guinea pigs.
+They are also rich in carbohydrates and calcium, so guinea pigs shouldn’t eat them even from a nutritional standpoint.

-- Jalapenos – aren’t good for guinea pigs because they’re very spicy and they can cause problems for guinea pig’s stomach and digestive system.
+- Jalapenos – These aren’t good for guinea pigs because they’re very spicy.
+They can cause problems for guinea pig’s stomach and digestive system.

-- Runner beans – are poisonous for guinea pigs.
+- Runner beans – These are poisonous for guinea pigs.

-- Ginger – is not recommended for guinea pigs because of calcium and sugar content.
+- Ginger – It is not recommended for guinea pigs because of calcium and sugar content.